chengkunli96/MonopolyVR/README.md

 MonopolyVR is a VR game based on an American classic board game, Monopoly.
 You can buy the land and build houses, and you may also trigger some random events such as a puzzle game.

-or a better gaming experience of users, we add more elements for  collaboration part.
+For a better gaming experience of users, we add more elements for  collaboration part.
 And we set a final goal for this game.
 The purpose of this game is to earn more money to build a house together in the center of the map.
 In order to achieve the goal, participants need to communicate with others to complete a puzzle game together and buy materials to establish their building.

 ## Dependencies